Pope appoints first woman to senior synod post

-VATICAN CITY (AFP) - Pope Francis has broken with Catholic tradition to appoint a woman as an undersecretary of the synod of bishops, the first to hold the post with voting rights in a body that studies major questions of doctrine.
+VATICAN CITY • Pope Francis has broken with Catholic tradition to appoint a woman as an undersecretary of the Synod of Bishops, the first to hold the post, with voting rights in a body that studies major questions of doctrine.

-French nun Nathalie Becquart is one of the two new undersecretaries named on Saturday (Feb 6) to the synod, where she has been a consultant since 2019.
+Frenchwoman Nathalie Becquart is one of the two new undersecretaries named on Saturday to the synod, where she has been a consultant since 2019.

-The synod is led by bishops and cardinals who have voting rights and also comprises experts who cannot vote, with the next gathering scheduled for autumn 2022.
+The synod is led by bishops and cardinals who have voting rights, and also comprises experts who cannot vote, with the next gathering scheduled for autumn next year.

 A special synod on the Amazon in 2019 saw 35 female "auditors" invited to the assembly, but none could vote.